tzeikob/javascript-patterns/control-flow/limited-parallel-execution/README.md

 }
 ```

 Keep in mind that the function returns a promise instance in order to handle both the fulfillment and rejection of the execution.
 The execution is actually wrapped with this promise, where its `resolve` handler will be invoked by the task which completes last and its `reject` handler called by the task rejects first.
-The following code launches the execution of a given collection of tasks given a concurrency limit.
+The following code launches the execution of a given collection of tasks with a concurrency limit.

 ```javascript
 const tasks = [